 IV.
 Blended Teaching and Learning [Introductory]

-1. The Clayton Christen Institute gives an overview of the blended model for K-12 and higher education on its site in a section dedicated to defining Blended Learning.
+1. The Clayton Christensen Institute gives an overview of the blended model for K-12 and higher education on its site in a section dedicated to defining Blended Learning.
 The pages include links to several research reports on Blended Learning specific to K-12.

 2. This resource, the mother-of-all resources on blended learning from EDUCAUSE and created by University of Central Florida, is a comprehensive tool that provides links to numerous research reports on blended learning outcomes as well as how-to tools for educators wanting to implement their own blended learning programs.
 The Blended Learning Toolkit: Improving Student Performance and Retention also includes the Blended Learning Toolkit, a how-to resource provided by the University of Central Florida, is an open educational resource licensed under the Creative Commons Attribution-Non-Commercial-Share Alike license.

-3. Georgian College is one of several higher education institutions implementing the blended model.
-The schools’ site provides an overview of the pedagogy associated with blended learning, and compares it to online and face-to-face instruction – Blended Online/Face-to-face Courses.
-Purdue University, another school recently implementing blended courses across campus, has a web page designed for its faculty, though it still offers helpful insights for educators of any institution.
+3. Purdue University, another school recently implementing blended courses across campus, hosts a web page designed for its faculty; it still offers helpful insights for educators from any institution.